ibrado/jekyll-paginate-content/README.md

 ```
 ## Splitting content

-How your files are split depends on your `separator`:
+How your content is split depends on your `separator`:

 ### Manual mode